|

 arrangement. |

-Section 2. |
+| Section 2. | Determining Whether a

 Conflict of Interest Exists.
 After disclosure of